mavisjheng/how-to-react/03/Thinking-in-React.md

 https://codepen.io/gaearon/pen/BwWzwm

-To build a static version of your app that renders your data model, you’ll want to build components that **reuse other components and pass data using props**. props are a way of passing data from parent to child.
+To build a static version of your app that renders your data model, you’ll want to build components that **reuse other components and pass data using props**, props are a way of passing data from parent to child.
 If you’re familiar with the concept of state, **don’t use state at all to build this static version.
 State is reserved only for interactivity, that is, data that changes over time**.
 Since this is a static version of the app, you don’t need it.

 At the end of this step, you’ll have reusable components that only have render() methods since this is a static version of your app.
 You also can see React’s **one-way data flow.**